bmurrtech/0-100-days-cloud-engineer/README.md

 - Confirm all the settings and then click "Install" wait for ProxMox to fully install
 - After ProxMox has finished installing, it will automatically reboot (reboot manually if it did not).
 Ensure your ProxMox PC is running and plugged into a working ethernet connection, and then open up a web browser on a different machine and type in the IP CIDR address your created (typically it is https://192.168.1.1:8006 by default, but if you changed it in the set up, you need to use your specific IP to access it).

-> Don't forget to include "https://" and add ":8006" at the end of the of the IP address.
+> Don't forget to include "https://" and add ":8006" at the end of the IP address.

 - You will get a warning screen from your web browser telling you the URL address you went to is unsafe, but that's just because you don't have SSL for your ProxMox.
 It's a false alarm.
 Just click on whatever options you have to continue to the site.
-- Next, you will be promted to login to ProxMox.
+- Next, you will be prompted to login to ProxMox.
 Input `root` for the username and enter the password you created at setup to gain access.

-> Before deploying and VMs, you can consilidate and expand your storage.
+> Before deploying and VMs, you can consolidate and expand your storage.
 Do this *before* creating VMs.

 ## Increase Available HD Storage

-- Once you are in, you will notice two separate storage units inside of the node created by defaulty (local-lvm and local).
+- Once you are in, you will notice two separate storage units inside of the node created by default (local-lvm and local).
 It turns out you don't need the local-lvm.
 So we can delete it to increase your storage capacity.
 Navigate to `Storage` and then select the "local-lvm" storage unit, and then click `Remove` to delete, and it will be gone.

 > Note: We still have some work to do in the shell to fully remove "local-lvm" and increase the storage for "local".

-- Click on the node (underneat the `Datacenter` dropdown under the server view_.
+- Click on the node (underneath the `Datacenter` dropdown under the server view_.
 - Next, click on `>_ Shell` to enter the command line needed now.

 -This will remove the local-lvm: